numberscope/frontscope/doc/making-a-visualizer.md

 #### :key: Export the visualizer _(required)_

-The engine expects the visualizer to be packaged in a `VisualizerExportModule` object, whose constructor takes three arguments:
+The engine expects the visualizer to be packaged in a `VisualizerExportModule` object, constructed from the visualizer class and a short description string.

--   The name that should appear on the visualizer list
--   The visualizer class
--   A short description

 #### :nut*and_bolt: Handle errors *(advanced)\_